Our Story

 We are a Tuvaluan- and Pasifika-led movement for climate justice, resilience, and dignity across our ocean homelands.

-We unite expertise in law, health, grassroots organising, youth leadership, and media to create holistic, culturally grounded responses to climate change and climate-induced displacement.
-Guided by a council of elders and in close partnership with young people, we work intergenerationally to shape pathways for dignity, justice, and wellbeing across our oceanic homelands.
+Bringing together expertise across law, health, grassroots organising, youth leadership, and media, we take a holistic, culturally grounded approach to climate change and displacement.
+Guided by elders and working closely with young people, we foster intergenerational pathways for dignity, justice, and wellbeing across our Ocean.

 • Founder

-Naima Te Maile Fifita, a Tuvaluan lawyer and advocate, is a graduate of the William S. Richardson School of Law at the University of Hawaiʻi at Mānoa, specialising in environmental law and Pacific climate displacement.
+Naima Taafaki-Fifita, a Tuvaluan lawyer and advocate, is a graduate of the William S. Richardson School of Law at the University of Hawaiʻi at Mānoa, specialising in environmental law and Pacific climate displacement.
 With over a decade of experience in law, policy, and community action, she works to ensure climate responses are just, inclusive, and rooted in Indigenous knowledge.
-Guided by her Baháʼí Faith, she has led in environmental justice, non-profit work, and policy reform, and is currently pursuing a Master’s in International Environmental Law on dignified climate migration for Pasifika.
-Based in Aotearoa New Zealand, she is a mother, wife, and active contributor to intergenerational and intercultural efforts for a just and unified future.
+She has led in environmental justice, non-profit work, and policy reform, and is currently pursuing a Master’s in International Law on climate migration pathways that ensure dignity and human flourishing for Pasifika.
+Based in Aotearoa New Zealand, she is a mother, wife, and active contributor to prevalent discourses on ensuring a just and unified future.

 • Cultural Consultant & Lead Facilitator